I purchased my first power tool – a baby miter saw with a 7" blade – six years ago and never looked back.

 I provide traditional blog posts in conjunction with video tutorials containing tips and tricks of the trade.
 Think of yourself as an apprentice in my workshop, and I'm just guiding you along in the process.
 I don't consider myself a DIY expert by any means, so in some ways we'll be learning together.

 Before you know it you'll be ripping out trim and watching your husband's head spin, all while giving him a reassuring pat on the back 😀

 A bit about me...

 I started this blogging journey in January 2018 after dealing with postpartum depression.
 My son was a year old and I was burned out from working nights on an ICU-stepdown unit.

 This blog combines my love of cocktails with my love of power tools.

 As a kid, my dad would rope me into staining the deck and painting our cabin outhouse.
-I've always loved projects, but things really took off once my husband and I bought our first home in Denver.
+I've always loved projects, but things really took off once purchasing my first home in Denver.